thisisnitish/warp-search/README.md

 # Warp Search ⚡️

+This project addresses the issues associated with performance compromise as the dataset grows in client side search operations using some inuilt libraries and some search alogrithms.

+This project offers a unique solution using vanilla javascript and Web Worker for parallel processing.

 ## Context

 You know often time we face a problem that we want to build a search functionality for large dataset.
 But it is little difficult to build, even using the libraries like `fuse.js`.